-Mr. Abram has served as our Chairman and Chief Executive Officer since August 2019 and also served in such roles from 2014 through 2017.
-Mr. Abram served as our Non-executive Chairman of the Board from the time of his initial retirement in January 2018 through July 2019.
-The Board believes that Mr. Abram's service as Chairman is appropriate because of his familiarity with the Company's business and strategy and significant experience in the property and casualty insurance industry, based upon being the founder of the Company and other companies in the industry.
+Mr. Abram has served as our Non-Executive Chairman since November 2020.
+He previously served as Chairman and Chief Executive Officer from August 2019 to November 2020 and also served in such roles from 2014 through 2017.
+Mr. Abram served as our Non-Executive Chairman of the Board from the time of his initial retirement in January 2018 through July 2019.
+The Board believes that Mr. Abram's continued service as Chairman is appropriate because of his familiarity with the Company's business and strategy and significant experience in the property and casualty insurance industry, based upon being the founder of the Company and other companies in the industry.

-Our independent directors bring experience and expertise from outside the Company and the property and casualty insurance industry, but our Board believes that Mr. Abram, based on his vast experience and knowledge of the Company remains in the best position to identify areas of focus for the Board and to set the Board's agenda.
+Our independent directors bring experience and expertise from outside the Company and the property and casualty insurance industry, but our Board believes that Mr. Abram, based on his vast experience and knowledge of the Company, remains in the best position to identify areas of focus for the Board and to set the Board's agenda.